-Corpo rate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed 1.5 A listed entity should: (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; (b) disclose that policy or a summary of it; and (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them and either: (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act. the fact that we have a diversity policy that complies with paragraph (a): in our Corporate Governance Statement (under the heading 'Diversity') and a copy of our diversity policy or a summary of it: at http://www.incitecpivot.com.au/Corporate Governance and the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with our diversity policy and our progress towards achieving them: in our Corporate Governance Statement (under the heading 'Diversity') and the information referred to in paragraphs (c)(1) or (2): in our Corporate Governance Statement (under the heading 'Diversity') 1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process. the evaluation process referred to in paragraph (a): in our Corporate Governance Statement (under the heading 'Board and Director performance evaluations') and the information referred to in paragraph (b): in our Corporate Governance Statement (under the heading 'Board and Director performance evaluations') 1.7 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its senior executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process. the evaluation process referred to in paragraph (a): ☑ in our Corporate Governance Statement (under the heading 'Senior management performance evaluation') and the information referred to in paragraph (b): ☑ in our Corporate Governance Statement (under the heading 'Senior management performance evaluation')
+Corpo orate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
+We have disclosed 1.5 A listed entity should: (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; (b) disclose that policy or a summary of it; and (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them and either: (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under the fact that we have a diversity policy that complies with paragraph (a): in our Corporate Governance Statement (under the heading 'Diversity') and a copy of our diversity policy or a summary of it: in at www.incitecpivot.com.au/Corporate_Governance and the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with our diversity policy and our progress towards achieving them: in our Corporate Governance Statement (under the heading 'Diversity') and the information referred to in paragraphs (c)(1) or (2): in our Corporate Governance Statement (under the heading 'Diversity') 1.6 that Act.
+A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its senior executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process. the evaluation process referred to in paragraph (a): ☑ in our Corporate Governance Statement (under the heading 'Board and Director performance evaluations') and the information referred to in paragraph (b): ☑ in our Corporate Governance Statement (under the heading 'Board and Director performance evaluations') the evaluation process referred to in paragraph (a): ☑ in our Corporate Governance Statement (under the heading 'Senior management performance evaluation') and the information referred to in paragraph (b): ☑ in our Corporate Governance Statement (under the heading 'Senior management performance evaluation')